4t0m15/shmup/README.md

 ## "Tech specs"

 - Built with Rust and ggez
-- Fullscreen, auto-scaling to your monitor
+- Auto-scaling to your monitor for fair gameplay
 - Modular codebase (entities, effects, weapons, menus, stats)
 - Save files for high score and statistics in `saves/`
+- Windows/osx/Linux (check above for fixes needed)

 ## Dependencies